Click To Check

 Almost every person can relate to this experience: You wake up from your alarm clock ringing, feeling a little bit groggy from last night’s party.
 You stand up, rub your eyes and take in the light from the morning sun.
-You go to the bathroom then stare at yourself at the mirror, hoping you can get yourself ready for the business meeting later.
+You go to the bathroom, then stare at yourself at the mirror, hoping you can get yourself ready for the business meeting later.
 To your horror, you notice something wrong.
 You have eye bags!

 Eye bags are the stuff of nightmares, especially to a working professional here in Singapore.
 They not only make you look 10 years older but can also lower your self-confidence and hurt your productivity.

-For a long time, several beauty products have been introduced to the market that can hide them and even claim to remove your bags and dark eye circles.
+For a long time, several beauty products have been introduced to the market.
+They claim to remove your bags and dark eye circles.
 These include hyaluronic acid eye creams, moisturisers and concealers.
 It’s unfortunate, however, that a lot of these so-called “solutions” are really just temporary fixes.
 The reason for this is that eye bags occur because the orbital septum is lax, letting fat that is present by default to bulge out.
 Sometimes the only way to deal with that is through surgery.